 Directed by Nicholas Meyer

 How did the most-seen (100 million viewers) TV movie of all time come about?
-An ABC executive wanted to follow up up the ‘hot topic’ trend of his network’s miniseries Roots, so a topical Nuclear Attack movie was proposed.
+An ABC executive wanted to follow up the ‘hot topic’ trend of his network’s miniseries Roots, so a topical Nuclear Attack movie was proposed.
 The project fell into the hands of the dependable director Nicholas Meyer, who would keep faith with the original concept even against the network’s ‘Standards and Practices’ lawyers.
 The name star Jason Robards signed on for the controversial show “because it’s better than signing a petition.”
 And even though the network buried their presentation in disclaimers and apologies, they broadcast it fairly uncut and unadulterated.
 Cue the morbid nuclear horrors, to shake up America.

-The Day After was the right film for the time.
+The Day After was the right film for its time.
 In the late 1970s TV movies were becoming a conduit for mostly liberal-themed ‘event’ productions.
 Judging by the volume of letters to newspapers, miniseries about slavery and Nazi crimes proved that average Americans could be counted on to be woefully uninformed about most any important social topic at hand.
 Above and beyond the jokes about ‘disease of the week’ shows, TV movies about AIDS, spousal abuse, drug issues, child molestation, etc. were touted as performing an important public service.

 In 1983 we still had an independent PBS TV system; in Los Angeles entire evenings were occasionally devoted to films about big issues, like the Holocaust and the nuclear threat.
 KCET is where I got my first exposure to original death camp docus, and Peter Watkins’ must-see suppressed BBC docudrama classic The War Game.